indiebytes/magento/README.md

 rm -rf $mondido_dir
 ```

+Create a script file and paste the bash script above

 In order to make the module "LIVE", follow the instructions below:

-1. Login to the Magento Administrator console
+1. Login to the Magento Administrator console, and clear all cache.
 2. Using the main menu, navigate to System > Configuration
     ![System Configuration](/installation_screenshots/system_configuration.png?raw=true)
 3. Using the left menu, navigate to Sales > Payment Methods